2016 Missouri gubernatorial election: Counties that flipped from Democratic to Republican

+By congressional district

+Greitens won six of eight congressional districts.

 Campaign finance investigations

 On April 28, 2017, the Missouri Ethics Commission fined Greitens' campaign $1,000 for violating state campaign ethics rules regarding campaign disclosure.
 Greitens did not contest the fine.

-In 2018, Missouri Attorney General Josh Hawley announced the opening of an investigation of Greitens' 2016 campaign financing.
+In 2018, Missouri attorney general Josh Hawley announced the opening of an investigation of Greitens' 2016 campaign financing.

-On June 1, 2018, Eric Greitens resigned from office, leaving Mike Parson, his lieutenant governor, to succeed him.
+On June 1, 2018, Greitens resigned from office, leaving Mike Parson, his lieutenant governor, to succeed him.